Steve DiSalvo

 Stephen DiSalvo (born April 7, 1949) is an American retired professional wrestler.

 Professional wrestling career

 Early career

-DiSalvo broken into professional wrestling in the mid-1980s following a career in powerlifting.
+DiSalvo broke into professional wrestling in the mid-1980s following a career in powerlifting.
 He was initially trained by Billy Anderson and Red Bastien.

 Canada (1986–1989)

 Wrestling as Steve Strong in the 1980s, he was a performer in Montreal-based International Wrestling.
 He was managed by Eddy Creatchman.

 DiSalvo previously had made a one-off appearance for the World Wrestling Federation (WWF) in 1987, wrestling twice on a house show event in Quebec (losing to Tito Santana via countout and defeating Outback Jack later in the night).

 Moving on to Stampede Wrestling, he was known as "Strangler" Steve DiSalvo.
 Here, he feuded with Phil LaFleur over who had the better physique.
 DiSalvo smashed a trophy over LaFleur's head on TV, leading to several matches between the two.
 DiSalvo also helped Don Muraco win the Stampede North American Title from Mahkan Singh.